Azure/iot-workshop-asset-tracking/step-002-setting-up-data-pipeline/README.md

    Contoso Art Shipping ships high-value, original, or highly sentimental artwork, and their trucks have climate-controlled environments.
 Given the delicate nature of art, significant variations in temperature could cause mild to severe damage, and thus operators want to be alerted to any changes to the shipping environment.
 We will create a categorical variable that will help label anomalies.

-    * Click on "Types," and on the far right, under "Actions", select the pencil icon.
+    * Click on "Types".
+In the **DefaultType** line, on the far right, under "Actions", select the pencil icon.
     * Update the Name from DefaultType to Asset Tracker
     * Update Description from Default type to "Asset tracker equipped with various sensors"
     * Click on "Variables" and select "Add Variable"